Texada Artist Studio Tour

-The Texada Studio Art Tour (TAST) is a biennial presentation of the artists of Texada Island, BC.
+The Texada Artist Studio Tour (TAST) is a biennial presentation of the artists of Texada Island, BC.

-Due to the Covid-19 pandemic, the 2020 tour has been postponed until 2021.
-The art tour is held in mid summer.
+The art tour is held in mid-summer.
 Guides for the art tour are free and include a map of the island with studios clearly marked, with descriptions of the artists and their work.

 The natural surroundings of Texada and living an island lifestyle inspires these west coast artists in a unique and personal way.
 In a fabulous range of mediums, these talented creators present the opportunity to see and purchase unique creations, often not found elsewhere.